groupvine/gv-doc/topics.md

             </li>
             <li>
               <a href="/4-feed/3-feedTheme.md?[LINK-QARGS-DOC]#gv-4feed-3feedtheme">
-                The Look of your Feed - Color, Logo, and Design
+                The Look of your Feed - Color, Logo, and Description
               </a>
             </li>
             <li>